Original Run: October 5, 2019 - March 7, 2020 Number of Episodes: 23 Genre: Comedy, Supernatural Based on the Series Created By: Osamu Nishi

 It was terrific that this show was so fun.
-I won’t lie, I’ve seen this sort of set up many times before.
-However, it was done well here, so its unoriginality was easy to overlook.
+I won’t lie; I’ve seen this sort of setup many times before.
+However, its unoriginality was easy to overlook.

 Plus, and we should not downplay its importance, this series was really funny.

 But these are just my thoughts.
 What are yours?
 Have you seen this series?
-How would you advise Mairimashita!
+How would you advise Welcome to Demon School!
 Iruma-kun?
 Leave a comment down below because I would love to hear what you have to say.

 If you liked what you have read, be sure to follow Anime Hajime on our social media sites so that you never miss a post or update.
 Also, please share this review across the internet to help add to the discussion.